23 Important Rental Statistics

 11. Hawaii is amongst the places with the highest density of renters.

 Hawaii, DC, New York, and California are the most popular spots for renting.
 About 44% of the residents in Hawaii are renters.
-The rental stats become 43% for California and 47% for New York.
+The rental stats become 43% for California, according to California home sales stats, and 47% for New York.
 As for DC, 59% of its population is renting, the highest percentage in the world.